NEA Ambassador Terin Philip shares her advice for college students with eczema and the added challenge of Covid-19

 Published On: Dec 18, 2019

 Talk about problem-solving!
-Eczema warrior Morgan Brunson scored a win when she conceived a way to combine several unrelated goals.
+Eczema warrior and NEA Ambassador Morgan Brunson scored a win when she conceived a way to combine several unrelated goals.

 It all started when she snagged the title of “City Queen,” making her a finalist in the National All-American Miss pageant.
 The competition was held in Anaheim, California—home to Disneyland Park—during Thanksgiving week.